-As indicated in WSA's Construction Plan and in the Traffic and Access CEMP, high volumes of imported material is expected to be hauled into the ACP site over the course of the Project.
-It is possible that the Contractor may seek to continue the current approval to import the material to site 24 hours per day, seven days per week.
+As indicated in WSA's Construction Plan high volumes of imported material were hauled into the ACP site 24 hours per day, seven days per week.
+It is possible that the Contractor may seek to continue the current approval to import the material to site 24 hours per day, seven days per week, if this approval is granted, the total heavy vehicle volumes in Table 23 will be maintained.
 The majority of material will be delivered using truck and trailer combinations capable of carrying up to 39 tonnes of material.
 The main delivery route will be via the motorway network to The Northern Road and to site via Site Entry Point 3.
-If this approval is granted, we anticipate the total heavy vehicle volumes in Tables 24 and 25 will be maintained.